Rosuav/Gypsum/plugins/README.rst

 also the case for any seven-bit string literals.
 For this purpose, the typedef "ascii" can be used.

-BEST PRACTICE: Plugin file names should restrict themselves to the ASCII set for maximum cross-platform compatibility.
+BEST PRACTICE: Plugin file names should restrict themselves to ASCII characters for maximum cross-platform compatibility.
 File system encodings are a mess that I'd really rather not have to dig into.
 Also, avoid using a leading dot;
 currently, Gypsum does not acknowledge these specially, but in future, these